get in touch

 Retail & Wholesale

-Synyega Optimisation & Licensing Assessment (OLA) outlines 56% reduction in Oracle licensing costs and 50% reduction of AWS infrastructure, leading to significant total cost savings.
+Synyega Optimisation & Licensing Assessment (OLA) outlines a 56% reduction in Oracle licensing costs and a 50% reduction in AWS infrastructure, leading to significant total cost savings.

-Challenge: Damart wanted to model available options within AWS when migrating infrastructure workloads and databases, and to optimise and ensure ongoing cost control in the process
+Challenge: Damart wanted to model available options within AWS for migrating infrastructure workloads and databases, and to optimise and ensure ongoing cost control in the process.

-Outcome: The recommended solution projected a 56% reduction of Oracle licensing costs and nearly 50% reduction of AWS infrastructure costs, when compared to a traditional lift and shift migration.
+Outcome: The recommended solution projected a 56% reduction in Oracle licensing costs and a nearly 50% reduction in AWS infrastructure costs compared to a traditional lift-and-shift migration.

 reduction of AWS infrastructure costs